 has been very traumatic and full of hardship - sadly at the hands of others.

 Rather than stay upset, I decided to share my hardship and how I survived

 as well as to help and love.

 One way for me was to become

-an advocate for better Mental Health
+an advocate for better Mental Health help

-- when it impacted by repeated trauma.
+- when impacted by repeated traumas.